jeff-dotson/byu-sentiment/README.md

 ## Introduction

 This is a utility that streams tweets from twitter, assigns each a sentimnet score, then saves the tweets to a MongoDB database.
 The software was designed by students at Brigham Young University for research purposes.
+Go team!

 **Very important!!!
 To get this project to work you'll need to perform the following initial setup.**